 Horny Goat Weed (Epimedium or Yin Yang Huo)

-Note: Used for increased libido and erectile function.
-The active compound is icariin, which is a PDE-5 Inhibitor, which is how Viagra and Cialis work.
+Note: Used for increased libido and function.
+The active compound is icariin, which is a PDE-5 Inhibitor, which is how prescription products work.
 Also stimulates testosterone production.
 Studies have shown some promise.
 Available in tablet or tea forms.
-I’ve read a lot of positive reviews of this herb, but I haven’t tried it yet myself.

 Dose: 150mg Iodine or 2k-3k mg Kelp